SmartLabNuclear/AutoFLUKA/README.md

 No need to install Python dependencies.
 The application and its requirements are bundled in a Docker image tarball for cross-platform use.

 1) Install Docker Desktop (Windows/macOS) or Docker Engine (Linux) from [here](https://www.docker.com/products/docker-desktop  )
-2) Download the zip archive that contains the image tarball [here](https://tamucs-my.sharepoint.com/:u:/g/personal/zavier_ndum_tamu_edu/IQA-CiVjubSdT4hINzRHzGF7AeOlx6G0ri79DNnHyJ3ux6Q?email=marina2023%40lzu.edu.cn&e=Tt8Yhi).
-You will be prompted to sign in with your institutional account or enter your email address to request access. **Please note**: Access is not instant.
-Your request will be reviewed within 24 hours, and you will receive a separate email once approved.
-Thank you for your patience!
+2) *Download the zip archive that contains the docker image tarball:* First, submit your access request and license proof [here](https://forms.gle/QsZZQ3droN1462Nv9).
+Access is manually granted after review.

-3) Extract `autofluka-1.0.0-alpha2.tar` and ensure a `.env` file exists
+4) Extract `autofluka-1.0.0-alpha2.tar` and ensure a `.env` file exists
 ### 🔐 .env Configuration
 4) Place required API keys and secrets in `.env`.
 They are loaded automatically at container startup.
 4) Open Docker Desktop (Windows) as Administrator to monitor images and containers.